-- [a] On completion of all qualifying rounds, every competitor will be placed in order and allocated a place in a final.
-Ties will be decided firstly by discarded points and secondly by using the fastest qualifying laps and time. - [b] Competitors must have scored points in a minimum of two rounds of qualifying to compete in a final - only if the majority of Committee present at an event agree that exceptional circumstances apply will anyone be allowed to compete in a final without 2 rounds having been scored. - [c] Finals will be run in double-sided Christmas tree format with a minimum of 5 cars required to constitute a final.
-The top 20 qualifiers will be placed 10 into each semi-final.
-The 14 Grand Finalists will be made up from the top 7 drivers from each semi- final.
+- On completion of all qualifying rounds, every competitor will be placed in order and allocated a place in a final.
+Ties will be decided firstly by discarded points and secondly by using the fastest qualifying laps and time. [a] - Competitors must have scored points in a minimum of two rounds of qualifying to compete in a final only if the majority of Committee present at an event agree that [b] - exceptional circumstances apply will anyone be allowed to compete in a final without 2 rounds having been scored.
+Finals will be run in double-sided Christmas tree format with a minimum of 5 cars required to constitute a final.
+The top 20 qualifiers will be placed 10 into each semi- final. [c] The 14 Grand Finalists will be made up from the top 7 drivers from each semi- final.
 The remaining qualifiers will be allocated to all the remaining finals, as decided by the organisers, to enable the maximum number of participants for the second day's racing in a logical manner.
-This will usually mean the top 4 or 5 progressing to the next stage, with a maximum of 4 drivers moving up from the 1/4 finals to the semi-finals. - [d] All Sub-Finals will last for 20minutes, with a Main Final of 45minutes duration.
+This will usually mean the top 4 or 5 progressing to the next stage, with a maximum of 4 drivers moving up from the 1/4 finals to the semi- finals to create 14 car semi-finals. - [d] All Sub-Finals will last for 20minutes, with a Main Final of 45minutes duration.
 There will be a 5minute"shakedown" for all direct qualifiers to the semi finals before the 1/4 finals, held in the order that the races will then be run.
-Drivers must provide their own marshal who will stand on the marshal point corresponding to their car number.
-Marshalls who are marshalling for drivers 1 -2-3-4 will marshal on points 1-12-13-14.
+Drivers must provide their own marshal who will stand on the marshal point corresponding to their car number Marshalls who are marshalling for drivers 1 -2-3-4 will marshal on points 1-12-13-14.
 Until a marshal is on the correct point, the relevant driver will not be allowed to start the shake down. - [e] The results of the meeting will be used to allocate Championship points to every competitor, using the lap scores to differentiate between placings in similar finals.
-In the unlikely event of a tie, qualification times will be used. - [f] There will be no frequency clearance for finals.
+In the unlikely event of a tie, qualification times will be used. - There will be no frequency clearance for finals.
 Where a frequency clash occurs, the lower qualifier will be requested to change.
-The interval between finals will usually be 5 minutes unless otherwise announced.
+The interval between finals will usually be 5 [f] minutes unless otherwise announced.
 After each final, the first two minutes of interval will be "dead time" with no engines started or transmitters switched on.
 After this, an announcement will be made to state the track is open for the next group of finalists.
 As in qualifying, the next group may not utilise the rostrum or pit area until it has been vacated by the previous finalists.
-The warm up time shall be a minimum of two minutes. - [g] Le Mans type starts will be used for finals.
-Numbers will be placed along the main straight at intervals of at least 5metres Where the track does not allow for this spacing, the whole of the main straight must be used. - [h] Race Control will call 1 minute before the start for cars to return to the pit lane.
-Mechanics must then wait for an instruction from Race Control before moving to their car's start position on the straight.
-No starting equipment may be taken to the start grid by the mechanic (see Rule15). - [i] Race Control and not the Start Marshal has ultimate say over the start times of each race.
-When called to the pit lane by Race Control, the cars must return immediately to their mechanic. - [i] When appropriate, Race Control will commence a countdown from 10 and the Starter will indicate with a flag each increment.
-At 3 the starter's flag will be on the ground and Race Control will call 'cars down'.
-The mechanics must then place the cars on the track, release them and step back.
-The count continues to zero when Race Control will start the race by an audible sound [e.g. horn] and the Starter will raise his flag.
-The race is started by the signal from Race Control, not the Starter's flag. - [k] Once the countdown has commenced, no mechanic/car may cross between the start grid and pit lane in either direction until the start is underway and all cars have passed (see Rule 15).
-A car starting from the pit lane may only join the race when all other competitors have passed the pit exit. - [I] Officials may call a restart if they deem it necessary. - [m] The race will be considered complete when all the cars on the track next cross the timing line after the allotted race time has elapsed.
-The car must actually cross the timing line between the track markings to have been deemed to finish the race.
-No car may be pushed over the line.
-Any car that is manually aided over the timing line at ANY time during any race will lose that lap counted.
-Other penalties may apply [see Rule15].
+The warm up time shall be a minimum of two minutes - Le Mans type starts will be used for finals.
+Numbers will be placed along the main straight at intervals of at least 5metres Where the track does not allow for this spacing, [q] the whole of the main straight must be used.